casey-moldavon/developer-profile-generator/README.md

 This was needed to populate the profile with the users information which was obtained through a prompt given in the terminal.
 I learned how to do this through a class activity (number 33 of 09-NodeJS).
 Made some modifications here and there of course but it was pretty easy to understand once i discovered a working example.
 From there i followed a similar data structure provided in the styling, placing into the html and then i was about done.

 Overall this project was quite challenging and time consuming but i feel that i learned a lot and im happy i had the break to work through it.
-Would have been quite horrible if i only had half a week.
+I definiely didn't commit changes as often as i should have but mostly because i often felt that few changes were being made that didn't break everything.

 Gif below of the full process...